nishain-de-silva/JSONPaper/README.md

 _Remember `null` is represented by `JSONPond.Constants.NULL`.
 This is to avoid optional wrapping._

 # Writing Data
 JSONPond now supports the entire CRUD functionality.
 For write operations, there are 4 functions.
+Write functions also supports intermediate `???` tags.
 - `delete()`
 - `replace()`
 - `push()`
 - `replaceOrPush()`

+Each write method has optional parameter `:multiple` by default `false` to indicate to perform CRUD operations on multiple matching occurences generally if you use intermediate `???` tokens.

 To write JSON from scratch use the static method `JSONBlock.write()` method,